victor-porcar/instance-rebuilder/README.md

-# Spring Autowired instance-rebuilder using Spring AOP proxies
+# Spring Autowired instance rebuilder
-An example project to show how to build AOP proxies for managed beans in Spring Java projects
+An example project to show how to rebuild autowired instances in Spring Java apps.
+It relies on AOP proxies for managed beans.

 ## Introduction